CFMTech/Jupytab/README.md

 Jupytab allows you to **explore in [Tableau](https://www.tableau.com/) data which is generated dynamically by a Jupyter Notebook**.
 You can thus create Tableau data sources in a very flexible way using all the power of Python.
 This is achieved by having Tableau access data through a **web server created by Jupytab**.

+**New** : Jupytab 0.9.7 now implements the [TabPy](https://github.com/tableau/TabPy) protocol, you can create your datasource and compute data on the fly from your notebook functions !

 Jupytab is built on **solid foundations**: Tableau's [Web Data Connector](https://tableau.github.io/webdataconnector/) and the [Jupyter Kernel Gateway](https://github.com/jupyter/kernel_gateway).

 ![Jupytab Logo](jupytab-medium.png)